SneakyGremlin/Quasi-Dud_SongLikeabiliyPredictorWithLinearRegression/README.md

 #### \> Musical Aptitude
 Bounded (qualifiedly: values that are means are allowed (ref caveat above)) discrete attribute: [0, 3]:
 1. 0 means no knowledge about music whatsoever (i.e. the theory behind it)
 2. 0.5 is a default value when data is insufficient; justification is hopefully "overlooked" savants are balanced out (pseudo-justification).
-TODO !!!
-Replace this value with a 0
 3. 1 means basic knowledge; dilettante guitarists/vocalists etc
 4. 2 means sufficient knowledge/skill to be considered good by the uninitiated.
 5. 3 means mastery.